jlshen2011/leetcode/README.md

-# Selected Reading List on Modern Machine Learning
+# Jieli's Machine Learning Reading List
 Below is my reading list on a variety of topics of modern machine learning.
 Different from many reading list you may find available online, I have went through all of the listed materials myself and so am sure that you'll more or less benefit from it.

 ### General-Purpose Books